csfeeser/ansible_essentials/broken_playbook_tuesday.md

 <details>
 <summary>Solution:</summary>

-Once again this is an indentation issue. `name`,`register`, and `apt` are all keywords and should have the same indentation.
+Once again this is an indentation issue. `name`,`register`, and `apt` are all task keywords and should have the same indentation.
 Change it to this:

 ```yaml
    - apt: